Sydney-Informatics-Hub/Dig3D/README.md

 ### Target Soil Properties

 The app has been tested given the following soil measurements (see soil example data for Uah):

 - Sodicity, i.e., Exchangeable Sodium Percentage (ESP)
 - pH value (pH)
 - Electrical conductivity (EC)

 Given that the underlying machine learning model is a pure data-driven approach, no prior knowledge is required as input.
 Thus, in principle any soil property can be modeled if measurements are provided.

 ### Feature Importance Tests

-The importance and significance of factors (here covariates) can be used for, e.g., feature selection, and multiple methods exists to determine their importance.
+The importance and significance of factors (covariates) can be used for, e.g., feature selection, and multiple methods exists to determine their importance.
 This App applies two methods for estimating feature importance: 1) Bayesian Linear Regression via significance given by the ratio of correlation coefficient divided by its standard deviation, 2) Random Forest permutation test (note that permutation test has multiple advantages over Random Forest impurity-based feature importance.
 However, permutation and impurity test assume that features are not correlated with each other).
 The features significance is presented in a ranked bar chart (see section Output).

 ![Feature Importance Configuration](https://github.com/Sydney-Informatics-Hub/Dig3D/blob/main/figures/gui_feature-importance.png?raw=True)